imuli/treehash/README.md

 # treehash

-Hashes designed for binary trees.
+Hashes designed for binary trees and other directed acyclic graphs.
-Used properly, identical binary trees will hash to the same value, even if some parts of the tree are known only by their hash.
+Used properly, identical graphs will hash to the same value, even if some parts of the graph are known only by their hash.

 ## blake2s1

-Currently this consists of C and Javascript implementations of blake2s1, BLAKE2s specialized to take a single input block, which is two of it's outputs.
+Currently this consists of C, Haskell, and Javascript implementations of blake2s1, BLAKE2s specialized to take a single input block, which is two of it's outputs.

+Differentiation of node types is typically done with the salt, which can also be used to incorporate small amounts of data.

 ### C